 WIC Program (Women, Infants and Children)

 WIC is a nutrition program for pregnant and breastfeeding women, non-breastfeeding postpartum women up to 6 months, children up to 5 years of age, and infants.
 The WIC program provides nutrition education, breastfeeding support, screening, and referral.
 WIC participants must meet certain financial requirements to qualify for the program.
-Please click here to view the WIC Brochure, which outlines the income guidelines and offers additional WIC information.
+Please click here to view WIC eligibility, which outlines the income guidelines and offers additional WIC information.
 Appointments can be made by contacting BCPHA at 719-523-6621.

 - Colorado WIC Families Information – Colorado.gov